AndyYuen/simple-argo-example/README.md

 You do not have to understand how it arrives at the estimation.
 I am using this as an example because it is a non-trivial application requiring a MySQL database which can be deployed using an OpenShift template from the Developer Catalog.

 ## 3.1 Deploymant Using a Helm Chart
+Helm is a package manager that provides easy automated deployment and management  of applications for Kubernetes.
+Helm uses charts which contain a collection of yaml files with template directives that define the application's components, their dependencies and configurations.
+It dynamically renders these yaml files with templage directives to generate Kubernetes manifests based on values provided by the user in values yaml files.

 ### 3.1.1 My Example Helm Chart Organisation
 The Helm chart directory structure is shown below: